fluencelabs/nox/docs/guides/kickstart.md

 2. Defines a `greeting` function that takes a name, and returns a greeting message
 3. Puts `name` inside a greeting message, and returns it
 4. Defines a `main` function
-5. Reads all program arguments into `args` variable
-6. Puts first argument to the `name` variable
+5. Reads first program argument to the `name` variable
-7. Calls `greeting` with the `name` passed in, and prints the result
+6. Calls `greeting` with the `name` passed in, and prints the result

 Let's now compile and run our example:
 ```bash